-- permitted in all use zones, except Recreational and Ridge/ regional park use zone subject to approval of the Technical Committee of DDA. - (iv) The permission of use premise in the following use zones shall be governed by the specific function of the use zone. - C3- Hotel, P3- Historical Monuments, T1- Airport, T2- Terminal / Depot Rail / MRTS / Bus/ Truck, T3- Circulation Rail / MRTS / Road, U1-Water, U2-Sewerage, U3-Electricity, U4-Solid Waste, U5-Drain, G1-president Estate & Parliament House, G3-Government Land (Use Undetermined), PS1 Cremation and Burial Ground, Religious, A2-Green Belt and A3-River & Water Body. - (vi) Land use of Village Abadi (Lal Dora) located in any use zone is residential.
+- i) Park, Open Parking, Circulation and Public Utilities are permitted in all use zones. - ii) Limited remunerative uses may be permitted for making environmental upgradation of social upliftment projects such as covering of drains, in-situ rehabilitation schemes etc. financially viable.
+The activities and extent of the use permitted to be decided by DDA. - iii) Property development in area around Metro Stations (composite) upto a maximum area of 3.0 Ha., shall be permitted in all use zones, except Recreational and Ridge / regional park use zone subject to approval of the Technical Committee of DDA. - The permission of use premise in the following use zones shall be governed by the specific function of the use zone.
+C3- Hotel, P3- Historical Monuments, T1- Airport, T2- Terminal / Depot Rail / MRTS / Bus / Truck, T3- Circulation Rail / MRTS / Road, U1-Water, U2-Sewerage, U3-Electricity, U4-Solid Waste, U5-Drain, G1-President Estate & Parliament House, G3-Government Land (Use Undetermined), PS1-Cremation and Burial Ground, Religious, A2-Green Belt and A3-River & Water Body. - [v) Land use of Village Abadi (Lal Dora / firni) located in any use zone is residential.]

-8 (3) REGULATIONS FOR BUILDING CONTROLS WITHIN USE PREMISES
+8(3) REGULATIONS FOR BUILDING CONTROLS WITHIN USE PREMISES